rpm-software-management/distribution-gpg-keys/README.md

 ## Report a bug

-For Report a bug or Problem to the original project or rpm packages and pip packages use
+For Report a bug or Problem to the original project or rpm packages use

 Github Issues